bdwilson/hubitat/Arduino/README.md

 <br>
 NOTE: When there is a quick blip of power loss, it's not been enough to reset this device connected to a powersupply.
-I've had better success by putting calls within my apcupsd daemon to call refreshes on my "canary" device.
+I've had better success by putting calls within my apcupsd daemon to call refreshes on my "canary" device - see requirements for other options.

 The goal of this device is to call a device refresh AFTER a power failure.
 My smart bulbs (Sengled) are pretty dumb - in the event of a power failure, they turn on,